 - a.
-Elucidate the mechanisms and systems underlying tissue, cell, and genetic abnormalities that occur in the face of known and emerging environmental exposures, and develop approaches to better understand the fundamental mechanisms through which some environmental exposures can promote health and potentially mitigate adverse physical/chemical exposures. - b.
-Develop data integration tools and approaches, such as systematic evidence mapping to collate and review the science on chemicals of concern to advance our understanding of human health impacts. - c.
-Utilize single-cell technologies through -omics approaches, including epigenomics and transcriptomics, as well as proteomic and metabolomic technologies, to study complex biological processes. - d.
-Develop and implement state-of-the-art, high-resolution imaging techniques to enhance mechanistic understanding. - e.
-Conduct epidemiological, computational, and laboratory-based studies that are reciprocally informative, to uncover mechanistic insights and to identify strategies to improve human health. - f.
-Improve capacity of computational models to include more complex data, including data on human biology and mechanisms of susceptibility, as well as AI/ML-based approaches, to ensure research findings are relevant and actionable. - g.
-Develop and validate innovative research approaches that improve human relevance and increase efficiencies to better predict human responses to environmental exposures. - h.
-Develop mechanistically driven approaches to understanding the toxicology of emerging contaminants to provide more timely knowledge that can help avoid adverse health impacts.
+Elucidate the mechanisms and systems underlying tissue, cell, and genetic abnormalities that occur in the face of known and emerging environmental exposures, and develop approaches to better understand the molecular mechanisms through which some environmental exposures can promote health and potentially mitigate adverse physical/chemical exposures - b.
+Conduct systematic reviews of the science on emerging chemicals of concern to advance our understanding of human health impacts - c.
+Utilize single-cell technologies through -omics approaches, including epigenomics and transcriptomics, as well as proteomic and metabolomic technologies, to study complex biological processes - d.
+Develop and implement state-of-the-art, high-resolution imaging techniques - e.
+Conduct computational and epidemiological studies to inform laboratory-based mechanistic investigations - f.
+Improve capacity of computational models to include more complex data, including data on human biology and mechanisms of susceptibility, as well as AI/ML-based approaches, to ensure research findings are relevant and actionable - g.
+Develop and validate innovative research approaches that increase efficiencies and decrease costs for toxicology testing, while better predicting human responses to environmental exposures - h.
+Develop mechanistically driven approaches to understanding the toxicology of emerging contaminants to provide more timely knowledge that can help avoid adverse health impacts